Hamre Center Test Protocols and Response

 - Those who are symptomatic; the Macalester symptom checker (CampusClear) can help you remember potential symptoms.

-- Those who have had exposure—defined as being in close proximity (less than six feet away) for 15 minutes or more—to someone with a confirmed positive COVID-19 test.
+- Those who have had exposure—defined as being in close proximity (6 feet or less for a cumulative total of 15 minutes or more over a 24 hour period) to someone with a confirmed positive COVID-19 test.
 You should get tested 5-7 days after exposure.
 Too soon and the test may not be accurate.

 - Those who have participated in “high-risk situations” (see MDH link above); includes large group gatherings with limited physical distancing.
 You should be tested 5-7 days after that possible exposure.

 - Students should call the Hamre Center (651-696-6275), or other trusted testing facilities.
 Testing at the Hamre Center is available to enrolled students when clinically recommended.
 It is available 7 days a week at this time.
 (Exceptions Fall Break and Thanksgiving weekends)

 - For information on weekend testing, please see this webpage.